 Found in Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Iran, Japan, Korea, the Lao PD, Myanmar, Nepal, Pakistan, the Russian Federation, Taiwan, Thailand and Vietnam.
 There are seven recognised subspecies.

-Found in Sri Lanka, India, Bhutan and Nepal.
+Found in Sri Lanka, India, Bhutan and Nepal, predominantly in lowland areas.
 There may still be bears in the wet forests of Bangladesh but this is by no means certain.
 There are two recognised subspecies.

-Only by changing human attitudes to bears and to the habitats in which they survive can we begin to address the threats they face at our hands.
-Click on the image for more details of the many threats faced by bears in the twenty-first century.
+Bears face a number of serious threats, each originating from human beings.
+Only by changing human attitudes to bears and their habitats can we begin to address the threats they face in the modern world.